Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Bose Corn Maze

 The maze was only open on weekends from September 8th until October 12th.
-On Fridays they were open from 6:00 until 8:00 pm, on Saturdays between noon and 8:00 pm, and on Sundays and Thanksgiving Monday from noon until 4:00 pm.
-(Note: a flashlight is recommended for folk doing the corn maze times at night.)
+On Fridays the maze was open from 6:00 pm until 8:00 pm, on Saturdays between noon and 8:00 pm, and on Sundays and Thanksgiving Monday from noon until 4:00 pm.
+(Note: A flashlight is recommended for folks doing the corn maze times at night.)

-The Bose Corn Maze cost $7.50 for most folk in 2020.
-Seniors got in for just $6 though and children under 5 years of age were free.
+The Bose Corn Maze cost $7.50 for most folks in 2020.
+Seniors got in for just $6, though and children under 5 years of age were free.
 A family of four could have also paid $25.
 This was the same price as the year before.

 Unfortunately, the corn maze was cancelled for the 2021 season.
 It doesn’t look like it happened in 2022 either.
-Hopefully it returns in 2023.
+Hopefully it returns in a future year.

 Click Bose Farms Corn Maze for more information.